 You can simply ask your clients.

-The great news is, when asked, most people will tell you!
+The great news is, when asked properly and at the right time, most people will tell you!

-The best thing you can do to change that is get your team doing this… SMILE!!
+The best thing you can do to change that is to get your team doing this… SMILE!!

 Smiling releases endorphins.